frozen-signal/Apple_IIe_MMU_IOU/Documentation/Building_an_Adapter.md

 ### Files needed
 These are the VHDL files needed to build the MMU:
 - All the files in COMMON
+- DRAM_HOLD_TIME
-- DRAM_HOLD_TIME (NOP if the hold time will be done externally, VENDOR/ALTERA if the device supports LCELLs, or a user-defined implementation)
+  - The hold time will be done externally: use the NOP version
+  - The device supports LCELLs: use the VENDOR/ALTERA version
+  - Otherwise, a user-defined implementation.
+- MMU_HOLD_TIME
-- MMU_HOLD_TIME (NOP if the hold time will be done externally, VENDOR/ALTERA if the device supports LCELLs, or a user-defined implementation)
+  - The hold time will be done externally: use the NOP version
+  - The device supports LCELLs: use the VENDOR/ALTERA version
+  - Otherwise, a user-defined implementation.
 - All the files in MMU
 - The file LATCH_9334 in TTL